 How does ransomware get in?

-Malvertising is becoming an increasingly worrying trend, and Symantec in the 2014 Internet Security Threat Report, cited it as being the biggest growth area in malware insertion techniques.
+Now, malvertising is becoming an increasingly worrying trend and is cited it as being the biggest growth area in malware insertion techniques.
 This finding is backed up by The Online Trust Alliance in a report, Emerging Threats to Consumers Within the Online Advertising Industry.
-Released in 2014, it showed that over 12.4 billion malicious ad impressions had been generated and that the threat was increasing.
+Since 2018, according to the 2020 State of Malware Report, consumer threat detections are down by about 2%, but business detections have increased by 13%.

 How to prevent infection by ransomware